makinacorpus/php-query-builder/docs/content/introduction/usage.md

     "name",
     "email",
 )
-SELECT
-    gen_random_uuid(),
-    "name",
-    "email"
-FROM "user_pending_approval"
-WHERE
+VALUES (
+    'fcd45cac-4787-45ad-8d96-3db94f906858', 'John Smith', 'john.doe@example.com'
+), (
+    '203fd391-8d35-4c87-85ba-4ff5470693a7', 'Jane Doe', 'jane.doe@example.com'
+) AS "new"
+ON DUPLICATE KEY UPDATE
+    "id" = "new"."id",
+    "name" = "new"."name"
-    "approved" = true
+    "email" = "new"."email",
 ```

 :::warning
-The current implementation does not allow you to specify which columns will be=
+The current implementation does not allow you to specify which columns will be
+update in case of conflict, this feature will be added in a near future.
 :::

 :::info